Monthly Tech-Tip from Tony Hansen SignUp

 The glaze dragon will burn you!

 Do you mix your own recipes?
-That's great, but the right approach is important.
+That's great, but the right approach to DIY is important.
 Online recipes might look great on a fancy website, but what are the chances they will actually fire the way they look in the picture?
 Or work in your circumstances?
 Did the contributor know the mechanism or give any sort of directions or cautions?
 After trying many glazes you may think you have found one that works.
 But does it really?
 How does it hold up to limit recipes?
 Does it have a balanced chemistry?
 Is it erratic and unreliable in firing?
 Difficult to use?
 Does it leach or craze or shiver or pinhole or blister?
 Or make you endure other problems?
 Be critical and cautious about foreign recipes.
 Most often it is better to find a base recipe, adjust and perfect it to your clay body, then add colorants, opacifiers and variegators.

 A good matte glaze.
 A bad matte glaze.